Last updated: 6 June 2026

 You have rights under UK GDPR, including access, correction, deletion, restriction, objection, and data portability in certain circumstances.

-If you have concerns, contact us first.
+If you have concerns, contact us first and we will do our best to resolve them.

-You can also complain to the Information Commissioner’s Office (ICO), the UK supervisory authority.
+You can also complain to the Information Commissioner’s Office (ICO), the UK supervisory authority:

 We may update this notice from time to time.
 We will update the “Last updated” date above.